elifesciences-publications/multipatch/Scientifica 8 manipulators/README.md

  ### Installing

-When the Arduino is setup and setup.m file is configured as shown above, no further installation is needed.
+When the Arduino is configured with the IDE and the setup.m file is configured as shown above, no further installation is needed.
 Run the app_pressure.mlapp file for the GUI.

-## Furhter notes
+## Further notes

 The software provided does not represent a plug&play solution.
 Customization of the code is very likely necessary to make it work with other systems.

  - An important aspect is to figure out the relay wiring and the correct controlling of these.
 The setvalve.m function is important for assigning the valves to the different pressure states.
  - Programmatic control of Scientifica manipulators is possible through sending string commands to the COM ports.
 For further details on available string commands, please contact Scientifica support.
  - We did not include the pipette finding algorithm.
 This would require extensive individual adjustments.
-We provide a conceptual guide on the programming approach.
+We provide a conceptual guide on the programming approach in the supplementary documentation.
  - Further help is provided as comments in the code.
+ - For further help, please contact yangfan.peng@charite.de

 ## Contributors